Florida among slowest states to process unemployment claims

 For many of the newly jobless, like Luis Perulero, a 35-year-old father of four and a ramp supervisor for Delta airlines, the situation is desperate.
 Perulero was furloughed by the carrier last month and needs his unemployment check.

-“I have no idea where we’re at in the process, and we haven’t been able to get any answers,” Perulero said.
+“I have no idea where we’re at in the process, and we haven’t been able to get any answers,” said Perulero, who lives in the South Florida community of Jupiter.
 His application remains pending and he has called hundreds of times to get it moving.

+He and his wife now have to come up with the $500 monthly premium for the health insurance that covers their four children.
 With trouble paying rent, they have reached out to their landlord.
-He and his wife also have to come up with the $500 monthly premium for the health insurance that covers their four children.

 “We’re trying to figure out how to plan so we have enough for groceries next month,” said his wife, Kaysa Rodrigues, whose earnings from her small payroll company has plunged because fewer businesses need her services.